® Things career powersports mechanics know that user forum "experts" do not

 20. Don't gravitate toward the kickstart ethos

-21. Don't regard exhaust modifications as more impactive than intake ones
+21. Don't regard exhaust modifications as more impactive on the engine than intake ones

 22. Don't regard user forums as the ultimate clearing houses of maintenance advice